Laboratoire-de-Chemoinformatique/ChemographyKit/docs/contributing.rst

-Contributing to GTMKit
+Contributing to ChemographyKit
 ======================

-We welcome contributions to GTMKit!
+We welcome contributions to ChemographyKit!
 This guide will help you get started with contributing to the project.

 Getting Started
 ---------------